 For George Washington, joining the Masons was a rite of passage and an expression of his civic responsibility.
 After becoming a Master Mason, Washington had the option of passing through a series of additional rites that would take him to higher “degrees.”
 In 1788, shortly before becoming the first president of the United States, Washington was elected the first Worshipful Master of Alexandria Lodge No. 22.

 Freemasonry has continued to be important in U.S. politics, and at least 15 presidents, five Supreme Court chief justices, and numerous members of Congress have been Masons.
 Presidents known to be Masons include Washington, James Monroe, Andrew Jackson, James Polk, James Buchanan, Andrew Johnson, James Garfield, William McKinley, Theodore Roosevelt, William Howard Taft, Warren Harding, Franklin Roosevelt, Harry Truman, Lyndon Johnson, and Gerald Ford.
-Today there are an estimated two million Masons in the United States, but the exact membership figure is one of the society's many secrets.
+Today there are an estimated two million Masons in the United States.